Introduction

 Botox for Excessive Sweating

-Botox isn’t just for wrinkles!
-It blocks the nerves that trigger your sweat glands.
+Botox is not just for wrinkles!
+It stops the nerves that causes your sweat glands to work.

 Laser and Surgical Options